alexs2112/University-Notes/README.md

-## Fall 2022
+## Notes
-A series of markdown files to store my notes for Fall 2022.
+A series of markdown files to store university notes

 Using https://obsidian.md/ to organize and write my notes.